ravi-kumar7/documentation/docs/device-connect/README.md

 # Device Connect: Introduction
 Device Connect lets businesses get access to enriched Android mobile device data of customers to build lending and wealth management apps.
-This is especially useful when borrowers are new to credit or are thin file customers, as it helps them get better terms based on the shared data.
+This is especially useful when borrowers are new to credit or are thin-file customers, as it helps them get better terms based on the shared data.

 ::: tip Try Device Connect
 Click [here](https://finbox.in/contact-us) to contact us and request for a pilot.